 This means regulating the processes to maintain the quality of qualification standards, assessment, and certification.
 It also includes regulating the bodies that are responsible for quality assurance of qualifications, and the coordination between these bodies.
-But quality assurance of qualifications also refers to procedures and criteria for the inclusion of qualifications in an NQF and database or register.
+But quality assurance of qualifications also refers to procedures and criteria for the inclusion of qualifications in an NQF, and in a database or register.
 All laws that regulate parts of qualification reform should have a section on quality assurance, as illustrated by the following examples.

-AQF Law, Albania: "A qualification is awarded when a competent body decides, by means of a quality assurance assessment process, that the individual has reached the specified standards."
+Law on the Albanian Qualifications Framework, Albania: "A qualification is awarded when a competent body decides, by means of a quality assurance assessment process, that the individual has reached the specified standards."